AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 }
 ```

-It's worth noting a couple of things in this [schema definition](https://docs.subsquid.io/develop-a-squid/schema-file/):
+It's worth noting a few things in this [schema definition](https://docs.subsquid.io/develop-a-squid/schema-file/):

-- **@entity** - signals that this type will be translated into an ORM model that is going to be persisted in the database
+- **@entity** - signals that this type will be translated into an ORM model that is going to be persisted in the database.
-- **@derivedFrom** - signals the field will not be persisted on the database, it will rather be derived
+- **@derivedFrom** - signals the field will not be persisted on the database, it will rather be derived.
-- **type references** (i.e. `from: Owner`) - establishes a relation between two entities
+- **type references** (i.e. `from: Owner`) - establishes a relation between two entities.

 The template already has automatically generated TypeScript classes for this schema definition.
 They can be found under `src/model/generated`.
 Whenever changes are made to the schema, new TypeScript entity classes have to be generated, and to do that you'll have to run the `codegen` tool: